saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_operator_overloading.md

 print(x)
 ```

-The following show how to generate Fibonachi series.
+The following example shows how to generate the Fibonacci series.

 ```python
 class Fib:
     def __init__(self, max):